alexandrascript/aw-bingo-plugin/README.md

 The Bingo Card Plugin is supported on WordPress 4.8 and above.
 The plugin is powered by vanilla JavaScript and CSS, no additional libraries required.

 **Warning**: installing WordPress's <a href="https://jetpack.com">Jetpack plugin</a> has been known to cause errors.
 This plugin may have conflicts and not work as expected.

+**DISCLAIMER**: I have updated this code as recently as September 2019, but it may not be perfect.
+If there are problems or pitfalls, please do report them in a GitHub issue.
+However, I am not responsible for any problems this causes as it relates to your WordPress installation or server.

 ### About the author